Originally from Birmingham, England, Ava has been living in Shenzhen on South China's tropical South East coast since 2013.

 These days Shenzheners earn their living through trade and commerce, information technology, and retail, with many people holding two jobs in order to live comfortably in a high-priced environment.

 People who work hard like to play hard and Shenzhen has a plethora of resources which its citizens enjoy in their downtime.

 What's Shenzhen Like?

 Located on Southeast China's tropical coastline, the city is a well-planned, clean, dust and usually smog-lite, aesthetic pleasure with broad avenues lined with palm trees and an abundance of greenery.

 The many beaches have extensive walkways such as the popular area of Hongshulin where you can rent a bike and cycle for hours, ambling along at your own pace.
 On one side are mangroves filled with birds and just across the bay is the vibrant city of Hong Kong, almost close enough for you to reach out and touch.

 Goals and Desires

-Shenzhen's ambition and self-belief permeates the air and filters down to its 15 million people.
+Shenzhen's ambition and self-belief permeate the air and filter down to its 15 million people.